MichaelPS95/Human-Genome-Sequencing-on-Computing-Clusters-Software-Experiments-and-Analysis/README.md

 #Must Provide a bandwidth.
 BW is in Kbps
 link.bandwidth = 1000000
 ```
-If you do not see a field where bandwidth is specified, you can create your own variable and initialize it. **NOTE** this is only for the single site profile, as you can go into advanced settings for multi-site and specify link speed via the dropdown menu seen below.
+If you do not see a field where bandwidth is specified, you can create your own variable and initialize it.
+**NOTE:** This is only for the single site profile, as you can go into advanced settings for multi-site and specify link speed via the dropdown menu seen below.
 ![alt text](https://github.com/MichaelPS95/REU/blob/main/dropdown.png)